asaadsaad/CS569-Homework-09/README.md

 * `fullname` should have at least two words separated by a space.
 * `email` to be a valid email.
 * `message` has to contain at least 100 chars.
 Display a reactive value of the remaining chars.
-* All fields are required. `submit` must only be activated when all form validation rules are met.
+* All fields are required. `submit` button should only be activated when all form validation rules are met.
 * Log the form value in the console.